How your council tax is calculated

 » Left empty by someone providing care for another person

-» Left empty that were last occupied by a full-time student who is the owner or leaseholder
+» Left empty and last occupied by a full-time student who is the owner or leaseholder

-» Left empty because someone has died are exempt where probate has yet to be made and for up to six months after probate has been granted
+» Left empty because someone has died.
+The exemption will be applied where probate has yet to be made and for up to six months after probate has been granted.
+If the deceased person is the owner of the property, the exemption will not be applied unless they where the sole owner.

 » Left empty because they have been repossessed or are the responsibility of a trustee in bankruptcy